Kozea/Radicale/pages/technical_choices.rst

   launched, an Access Control List is chosen in the set, according to the configuration.
 The HTTP requests are then filtered to restrict the access using a list of login/password-based access controls.

+``storage``
+  This folder is a set of storage modules able to read and write collections.
+The only one is now ``filesystem``, storing each collection into one flat plain-text file.